MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-text.md

 Display text on the app, can also be used as label for fields.

 ## Description
-Use this versatile text control to display text, messages, information on the app.
+Use this versatile **Text** control to display text, messages, information on the app.

 ## Key properties